Agenda building: Types of agendas

-The Future: Agenda Building in the Digital Age
+Agenda building in the digital age

 Regardless of agenda-building type, modern scholarship is beginning to expand the scope of what is considered media, and how the expanded universe of media will impact agenda building.
 Popular interactive platforms such as blogs, Facebook, and Twitter have become the conduit for the large-scale public interaction.
 The increased role of citizens signals a new direction for agenda-building research, given that the Internet has distributed the means of information production and fragmented the information environment, marking a shift in the power from legacy media to build monolithic agendas to anyone with the ability to get online.

 Several studies show that agenda building effects occur in the digital age.
 YouTube influenced coverage of California's Proposition 8, and, possibly, impacted the referendum.
 Parmalee focused on agenda-setting and Twitter by interviewing journalists; he found that Twitter is a regular part of their routine.
 Wallsten compared media coverage and blog discussion; results showed that journalists concerns matched blogger concerns.
 Jacobson found that comments on Rachel Maddow's Facebook page influenced the broadcast.
 In the scientific context, Runge, Brossard, Scheufele, & Xenos found that social media played a key role in defining the "pink slime" issue, and the industry had to defend what they normally call “lean finely textured beef.”

 There is also anecdotal evidence of digital agenda building: